brennanfife/zos/packages/docs/docs/docs/upgrading.md

 the new functionality we've just added:

-> _Make sure you replace <your-contract-address> with the address of the upgradeable instance your created of `MyContract`.
+> _Make sure you replace <your-contract-address> with the address of the upgradeable instance you created in `MyContract`.
 This address was returned by the `create` command we ran in the previous section, which is the same as the one returned by the `update` command we ran above._